icecube/icetray-public/cmake/meta-project-docs/source/cpp_standards/prefer_alias_declaration_over_typedef.rst

     ...
     };

-This leads us into the problem with hacking together templates with ``typedef``s, namely that the compiler doesn't know if vector<...>::type refers to an actual type or something else, e.g. a data member.
+This leads us into the problem with hacking together templates with ``typedef``, namely that the compiler doesn't know if ``vector<...>::type`` refers to an actual type or something else, e.g. a data member.

 Please see *Meyers*, pp 63-67, for further explanations.